oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_unallocated_resources_facts_module.rst

 ..
 Description

 - Fetches details about a CloudExadataInfrastructureUnallocatedResources resource in Oracle Cloud Infrastructure
-- Gets un allocated resources information for the specified Cloud Exadata infrastructure.
+- Gets unallocated resources information for the specified Cloud Exadata infrastructure.

 ..
 Aliases